datacraft-dsc/DEPs/5/README.md

 An Agent's DID / DDO must be registered via a Universal Resolver if the Agent wishes its service endpoints to be generally discoverable by other parties in the data ecosystem.

+If an Agent does not have a DID/DDO registered with a resolver, it may still be accessed by clients by obtaining the DDO directly, e.g. by using DEP11 `api/ddo` endpoint.
+See: [DEP11](../11)

 The precise method of DID allocation is open to alternative implementations, however the use of sufficiently long random hex strings is a pragmatic choice.
 Univeral Resolver implementations must ensure uniqueness of DID in their context, and that ability to update the DID for a given DDO